DaveY61/flask-mod-template/README.md

 ### Updating Your Project

-To update your project to the latest teemplate version, you can use the `fmt_update.py` script.
+To update your project to the latest template version, you can use the `fmt_update.py` script.
 This script automates the update process and helps you manage potential conflicts.
 Here's how to use it:

 1. Ensure you have committed or stashed any local changes.
 2. Run the update script: